 - You have a small family or have similar tastes

 You save the most on streaming versus traditional TV when you want to view content mostly on-demand and don’t need hundreds of channel options.
 One also benefits from longer windows to view content versus typical “In case you missed it” on-demand provided by certain channels.
-This is also a great way to cut cost if you are consciously trying to save money and still have entertainment.
+This is also a great way to cut costs if you are consciously trying to save money and still have entertainment.
 The right balance of streaming providers can save up to $60 per month.

 - You really, really love TV, always